Chapter 18.08 DEFINITIONS

 (Ord. dated 12-19-94 (part); Ord. dated 11-19-13; Ord. dated 5-16-17)

-Low- or moderate-income housing.
-Housing that is subsidized by a federal, state, or municipal government subsidy, that is affordable to low or moderate income households, as defined in the applicable federal or state statute or regulation, and that will remain affordable through a land lease and/or deed restriction for at least thirty (30) years from initial occupancy.
+Low or moderate-income housing.
+Housing subsidized by a federal, state, or municipal government subsidy, that is affordable to low- or moderate-income households, as defined in R.I.
+Gen. Laws § 42-128-8.1(d)(1), and will remain affordable through a land lease or deed restriction for at least thirty (30) years from initial occupancy.
+Also called affordable housing.

 Minimum lot area.
 The smallest contiguous area permitted for a buildable lot.
 Freshwater wetlands and regulatory wetland buffers abutting surface water bodies that provide public drinking water, flood hazard areas, easements for above-ground utilities, and land with ledge or rock outcrops within four feet of the surface area may be included in any lot but shall not make up any part of the minimum lot area.
 Land shall not be excluded from minimum lot area because of its natural gradient.